“I think it’s important to find alternatives that are glamorous. I disagree that sustainable clashes with luxury.” Arabella Willing

 – Nobody is quite sure how long turtles live for but it is estimated that they can live in excess of 150 years.

-If you find a sick turtle washed up on the beach with its shell covered in barnacles take it to Arabella who send it to The Dubai Turtle Rehabilitation Project (DTRP).
+If you find a sick turtle washed up on the beach with its shell covered in barnacles take it to Arabella who will send it to The Dubai Turtle Rehabilitation Project (DTRP).
 The project is based at Burj Al Arab and Madinat Jumeirah run by Jumeriah Group in collaboration with Dubai’s Wildlife Protection Office, with essential veterinary support provided by the Dubai Falcon Clinic and the Central Veterinary Research Laboratory.
 The project aims to rescue, rehabilitate and release back into the wild any sea turtles that are found sick or injured throughout the region.
 Read more here

 If you spot any Dolphins in the UAE please contact The UAE Dolphin Project.
 This non-profit initiative is dedicated to monitoring the dolphin population along the UAE coastline, collect and provide scientific information and to support marine conservation.
 You can report a sighting by sending a text message to +971 566717164, e-mail firstname.lastname@example.org or filling in the form on the website here.
 This is something I really wish I known earlier as we have seen dolphins many times on the boat.